1 min read

 meditation 110

-Photo Courtese of Laura Makabresku
+Photo Courtesy of Laura Makabresku

-All the doors of the senses
+all the doors of the senses

 produce pain

-and pleasure
+and pleasure.

 Cease